 Chichipe, Chichibe, Chichituna, Chichitun

-Synonyms of Polaskia chichipe (5): Cereus chichipe Rol.-Goss., Cereus mixtecensis J.A.Purpus, Lemaireocereus chichipe (Gosselin) Britton & Rose, Lemaireocereus mixtecensis Britton & Rose, Myrtillocactus chichipe (Rol.-Goss.)
+Synonyms of Polaskia chichipe (5) (Updated on 12-12-22 from Plants of the World Online): Cereus chichipe Rol.-Goss., Cereus mixtecensis J.A.Purpus, Lemaireocereus chichipe (Gosselin) Britton & Rose, Lemaireocereus mixtecensis Britton & Rose, Myrtillocactus chichipe (Rol.-Goss.)
 P.V.Heath (Updated 11-20-20 from Plants of the World Onlne).

 The genus, Polaskia Backeb., was also named and described by Curt Backeberg in Blätter fur Sukkulentenkunde 1949.

-Plants of the World Online by Kew lists two accepted species in the genus (as of 11-11-20 when I am writing this page).
-The genus is a member of the Cactaceae Family with 144 accepted genera.
-Those numbers could change as updates are made.
+As of 12-12-22 when this page was last updated, Plants of the World Online by Kew lists two accepted species in the genus Polaskia.
+The genus is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

 I found this cactus at Lowe’s on 11-10-20.
 There are three plants in the 11 oz.
 (3 1/2” diameter) pot.
 The tallest plant measured 2 3/4” tall x 1 5/8” wide, the middle plant measured 2 3/8” tall x 1 1/2” wide, and the smallest measured about 2” tall x 1 1/4” wide.